lingyuan-he/zephyr-example/README.md

 This application is tested with the 4.0.99 development version of Zephyr OS as of December 2024.

-##How to Use this Repository
+## How to Use this Repository

 First, the Zephyr main repository and Zephyr SDK should be set up.
 The simplest way to achieve this is to follow the [Zephyr Getting Started Guide][started] and complete the blinky example on the micro:bit V2 board.

-Next, this repository should be cloned into a sub-directory within the zephyrproject folder (~/zephyrproject if you have followed the guide).
-In other words, it is intended to be used as a "workspace" type of application as mentioned in the [Zephyr Application Developement][development] documentation example, in ~/zephyrproject/applications.
+Next, this repository should be cloned into a sub-directory within the zephyrproject folder (~/zephyrproject if you have followed the guide), such as inside ~/zephyrproject/applications.
+In other words, it is intended to be used as a "workspace" type of application as mentioned in the [Zephyr Application Developement][development] documentation.

 Then, the default configurations should allow for a seemless compilation:
 ```shell